Top general says letter suggesting US would withdraw troops from Iraq was a 'mistake' - KTVZ

 “It’s an honest mistake … it should not have been sent,” he added.

+Milley went on to say that the copy of the unsigned letter that was leaked to the press was a draft that was shared with the Iraqi military for the purposes of coordination and was never sent as a formal memorandum.

+He also said he believes that the draft was leaked by someone that the Iraqi military had provided it to.

-Ultimately, it became clear that the US had not ordered troops out of Iraq but had sent notice that some of its forces would be repositioned.
+Ultimately, Milley clarified the US had not ordered troops out of Iraq but had sent notice that some of its forces would be repositioned, though he offered few details about the nature of the movement.

 A US official in Baghdad told CNN that the letter was a notification about repositioning of troops from one place to another.
 The official said that such notifications are standard.

-The move comes after Iraq’s Parliament voted nearly unanimously to force the government to work toward the removal of US and other foreign troops inside the country, a clear rebuke to Washington over the strike that killed Iranian commander Qasem Soleimani.
+The move comes after Iraq’s Parliament voted to force the government to work toward the removal of US and other foreign troops inside the country, a clear rebuke to Washington over the strike that killed Soleimani.

+Trump on Sunday threatened sanctions on Iraq should US troops be expelled from the country.

+“If they do ask us to leave, if we don’t do it in a very friendly basis.
+We will charge them sanctions like they’ve never seen before ever,” Trump said aboard Air Force One, according to a pool report.
+“It’ll make Iranian sanctions look somewhat tame.”